 Established in Montreal in 1982, UBU compagnie de création is a free-form production structure.
 Its creations offer audiences a vast array of projects and events, ranging from the exploration of unpublished works or repertory theatre to opera, and from video installations to effigy theatre.

-The National Creation Fund’s investment of $107,000 will allow the creative team to produce additional video footage that will form an integral part of the work’s visual design, expand the musical component by engaging a composer and several musicians, and provide additional time to refine the integration of these new video and music elements into the live performance.
+The National Creation Fund’s investment of $107,000 allowed the creative team to produce additional video footage that formed an integral part of the work’s visual design, expanded the musical component by engaging a composer and several musicians, and provided additional time to refine the integration of these new video and music elements into the live performance.